patternfly/patternfly-org/source/get-started/setup/index.md

 </div>
 <div class="row">
   <div class="col-md-12">
-    <h2>Use Bower To Install PatternFly</h2>
+    <h2>Step 2: Use Bower To Install PatternFly</h2>
     <div class="row">
       <div class="col-xs-12 col-sm-12 col-md-12">
         <div class="well">
-          Bower is a package manager.
+          <b>Note:</b> Bower is a package manager.
 We are going to use Bower to install the PatternFly framework.
         </div>
         <p>The first thing needs to be done is to install Bower globally.
 This is done using the command <kbd>npm install -g bower</kbd></p>
         <p>Occasionally, you will have to run this command as an Administrator.
 To do so, precede <kbd>npm install -g bower</kbd> with <kbd>sudo</kbd> and run the command again.</p>